TDLR: This is my opinion.

 I don’t mind to complete an automated graded test online for 1-2h.

 However, most take-home tests are the type “Build an app/website that X and Y from scratch.
-We expect tests, threading, SOLID architecture, deployment, production quality, offline mode … You have 4h (to unlimited time) to complete the project”.
+We expect tests, threading, SOLID architecture, deployment, production quality, offline mode, 100% test coverage … You have 4h (to unlimited time) to complete the project”.

 Were the expectations and scope of the test stated properly?
 Often you have to navigate with ambiguity and the project scope is ridiculously too large.

 I said I don’t mind to spend 2h.
-Oh now the time limit has been changed to 2h 😁 and the scope is still the same.
+Oh now the company set the time limit to 2h 😁 and the scope is still the same.
 Of course, the projects are highly underestimated.

 Since the code challenge have to be reviewed by humans.
 It is much better to filter with online automated test (coderpad.io ) .
 Main advantages are: